WHAT IS THE DIFFERENCE BETWEEN BUFFALO AND BISON?

 A few more fun facts; North American bison have a beard, while their Asian relatives don’t and American Bison can live in really cold places, like Wyoming!

-Traditionally, buffalo meat was prized as an essential part of the Native American diet.
-Today, bison are thriving due to smart management and breeding efforts and restoration of their native grazing land.
-By purchasing bison meat, you are helping to continue a ranching tradition that has been a way of life here in the Mountain West for hundreds of years.
+Today, buffalo are thriving due to smart management and breeding efforts and restoration of their native grazing land.
+By purchasing our free range, all natural meat, you are helping to continue a ranching tradition that has been a way of life here in the Mountain West for hundreds of years.